 Family history research can be an exciting and rewarding experience.
 Knowing who your ancestors were, where they lived and what they did for their living can provide a very strong sense of connection with history.
-Ancestor hunting is a step by step process based on logical thought and conclusions and to help you along the path we have put together a list of ten top tips for success.
+Ancestor hunting is a step-by-step process based on logical thought and conclusions.
+To help you along that path, we have put together a list of ten top tips for success.

 Tip 1 – Talk to elderly relatives

 Your parents, aunts and uncles and grandparents may have a lot of information that can start you off in your research.
 Ask them what they know about their own parents and grandparents, but also question them about what life was like for them when they were small.
 Family history is more than just names and dates and places – you should find out as much as you can about the people in your family if at all possible.
 The more information your relatives can provide for you, the better your starting point will be.
 Remember, they may not always be around for ever and a common complaint in family history is ‘If only I had asked my grandparents about their relatives when I was younger…’

 You can download our FREE guide to interviewing family members here.

 Tip 2 – Work from the known to the unknown